 Since 2015, UNESCO has a new role leading the coordination and monitoring of the Global Education 2030 Agenda.
 The vision of the Education Sector, under the authority of the Assistant Director-General for Education, is captured in Sustainable Development Goal 4, which aims to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all”.
 The roadmap for the agenda is the Framework for Action.

 With its close links with education ministries and other partners in 193 countries, UNESCO is in a key position to press for action and change.

 Some 120 staff members work in the Education Sector in Paris.
 The Sector is composed of the Executive Office and four Divisions (Policies and Lifelong Learning Systems; Inclusion, Peace and Sustainable Development; Education 2030 Support and Coordination and the Global Education Monitoring Report).

 UNESCO has 53 field offices where staff devoted to education maintain close relations with governments, development partners and civil society.

-Six Institutes and two Centres work as part of UNESCO’s Education Sector to assist countries in tackling their particular education challenges.
+UNESCO Category 1 Institutes work as part of UNESCO’s Education Sector to assist countries in tackling their particular education challenges.

-- The International Bureau of Education (IBE) (Geneva Switzerland): works to enhance curriculum development and education content.
+- The International Bureau of Education (IBE) (Geneva Switzerland): works to enhance curriculum development and reform.

 - The International Institute for Education Planning (IIEP) (Paris, France, Buenos Aires, Argentina and Dakar, Senegal): helps countries design, plan and manage their education systems.